General FAQ Cartrack

-- GPS – (Global Positioning System) A navigation system that uses satellites to provide geographic positioning.
-The system can be used for providing position, navigation or for tracking the position of something fitted with a receiver (GPS tracking).
+GPS – (Global Positioning System) A navigation system that uses satellites to provide geographic positioning.
+Therefore the system can be used for providing position, navigation or for tracking the position of something fitted with a receiver (GPS tracking).

-- DID – Driver Identification.
-Cartrack’s tag-based system which allows you to see who is driving a vehicle at any time.
+DID – Driver Identification.
+Specifically Cartrack’s tag-based system which allows you to see who is driving a vehicle at any time.

 When a vehicle enters an area with no mobile network coverage, the device will begin to store (up to 15,000) events and GPS positions in it’s internal memory.
 These stored events will be streamed again as soon as mobile network communication is re-established.

-No. Cartrack technicians are mobile, and will meet you at a place and time convenient to you.
+No. Cartrack technicians are mobile, and will meet you at a place and time convenient to you for installation.

 Yes.
 All Cartrack plans feature a subscription cost.
-This cost covers everything from network data charges, device maintenance, software updates, hardware upgrades, server and data-storage costs, customer support and the lifetime hardware warranty.
+Generally this cost covers everything from network data charges, device maintenance, software updates, hardware upgrades, server and data-storage costs, customer support and the lifetime hardware warranty.
 Call us today for a competitive quote.